Fort Worth Personal Injury Lawyer With a Track Record of Success

-A very common type of accident involving negligence is a motor vehicle accident.
-The accidents are more common than many realize, with Fort Worth reporting 14,679 car crashes in 2021 alone.
-Motorcycle, bicycle, and pedestrian accidents, tractor-trailer truck accidents, and rideshare accidents often hinge on claims that a driver was driving drunk or distracted or was otherwise not being careful and this recklessness caused someone’s injuries.
+Motor vehicle accidents are a very common type of accident involving negligence.
+They're more common than many realize, with Fort Worth reporting 14,679 car crashes in 2021 alone.
+Motorcycle, bicycle, and pedestrian accidents, tractor-trailer truck accidents, and rideshare accidents often hinge on claims that a driver was driving drunk or distracted or was otherwise not being careful and this recklessness caused someone's injuries.

-In addition to negligent acts, Texas law allows individuals to file a claim if they are injured due to another person’s intentional acts.
+In addition to negligent acts, Texas personal injury laws allow individuals to file a claim if they are injured due to another person's intentional actions.
 These are situations where someone purposefully causes harm to another.
-Examples include assault and battery, sexual assault, and other acts intended to damage another person.
+Examples include assault and battery, sexual assault, and other acts intended to harm another person.

 Product liability is a third category of personal injury law.
-Texas authorizes lawsuits by those injured by a defective product or inherently dangerous thing.
+Texas authorizes lawsuits from those injured by a defective or inherently dangerous product.
 Product liability actions allow recovery for defective designs, construction defects, failures to adequately warn, and breaches of warranty.

 Texas law generally requires that a plaintiff demonstrate the defect that existed when the product left the manufacturer's control.
 Some examples of defective products include faulty engines and tires, tainted pharmaceuticals, and malfunctioning medical equipment.